norealy/SlackBotNoti/README.md

 ```

 ##3.
 How to start
-###Slack - Google
+###Slack - Google_calendar
 Start from command line
-- `cd slack-google; node index.js SLACK-GOOGLE ../config/`
+- `node slack-google_calendar/index.js SLACK-GOOGLE_CALENDAR ./config/`
-- For `SLACK-GOOGLE` in the above example, enter the key name described in
+- For `SLACK-GOOGLE_CALENDAR` in the above example, enter the key name described in
- `config/SLACK-GOOGLE.json` of the bot body.
+ `config/SLACK-GOOGLE_CALENDAR.json` of the bot body.
 The value corresponding to that key is
  used to start the server.

 ##4.
 Coding conventions